-At CBIS, we can supply internationally recognized lead auditors who are accredited by the International Register of Certified Auditors (IRCA), RABQSA and the International Automotive Task Force (IATF).
-Our auditors provide first party (internal) and/or second party (Supplier) auditing services based on ISO19011:2011 standards.
+At CBIS, we can supply internationally recognized lead auditors who are accredited by the International Register of Certified Auditors (IRCA) and Exemplar Global (previously known as RAB-QSA).
+Our auditors provide first party (internal), second party (Supplier) auditing and Gap assessment services in compliance with ISO19011:2011 standards.

 We can assist your organization with:

-- Conducting a detailed gap analysis of your current status in the initial implementation of management systems.
+- Conducting a detailed internal audit and gap analysis on your current status in the initial implementation of management systems.
 This gap analysis is based on the relevant standard and will highlight any deficiencies you may have in your organisation.